Hanau epe: Story

 There are two legends about how the Hanau epe reached Easter Island.
 The first is that they arrived some time after the local Polynesians and tried to enslave them.
 However, some earlier accounts place the Hanau epe as the original inhabitants, and the Polynesians as later immigrants from Rapa Iti.
 Alternatively, the "epe" and "momoku" may simply have been two groups or factions within the Polynesian population.
 One version states that both groups originated from the original crews of the Polynesian leader Hotu Matua, who founded the settlement on Easter Island.

 The story states that the two groups lived in harmony until a conflict arose.
 The source of the conflict varies in different tellings or retellings of the legend.
 The Hanau epe were soon overwhelmed by the Hanau momoko, and were forced to retreat, taking refuge in a corner of the island near Poike, protected by a long ditch, which they turned into a firewall.
 They intended to kill the Hanau momoko by burning them in the fire-ditch.
 The Hanau momoko found a way round the ditch, attacking the Hanau epe from behind, and pushing them into their own inferno.
 All but two of the Hanau epe were killed and were buried in the ditch.
 The two escaped to a cave, at which one was found and killed, leaving only one survivor.
 The ditch was thereafter known as Ko Te Umu O Te Hanau Eepe (the Hanau Eepes' Oven).

 Theories

 Meaning of the names

 The traditional interpretation of the names has typically been explained as a reference to the cultural practice of inserting ornaments into the earlobe to extend it, the "long eared" group either using the ornaments to signify higher class-status or ethnic difference from the unadorned "short" eared people.
 However scholars have increasingly taken the view that the names do not refer to ears at all.
 Sebastian Englert states that "Long-Ear" is a misinterpretation of Hanau ‘E‘epe, meaning "stout race".
 His dictionary entry for hanau includes "race, ethnic group.
 Hanau eepe, the thick-set race; hanau momoko, the slender race (these terms were mistranslated as "long-ears" and "short-ears")."
 Steven R. Fischer also argues that the traditional translation is in error, and that the terms should refer to stocky or stout peoples, and slim peoples.

+An alternative hypothesis is that Hanau ‘E‘epe or Hanau Epe may be an abbreviation of te hanau he epe roa, "the race with the long earlobes", with he being shortened to ‘e and roa being dropped entirely.